nizwant/cloud_computing_project/README.md

 - [ ] create a crawler that processes songs
 - [ ] populate the database with songs
 - [ ] create a load balancer
-- [ ] end to end test the application
+- [ ] end-to-end test of the application